Workplace impact of artificial intelligence: Changes in work practices

+Newell & Marabelli argue that AI alters power dynamics and employee autonomy, requiring a more nuanced understanding of its social and organizational implications.

 There is also the risk of people being forced to work at a robot's pace, or to monitor robot performance at nonstandard hours.

+A 2025 preprint paper based on users' interactions with the AI chatbot Microsoft Copilot identified forty jobs that the author's claimed had high overlaps with the capabilities of AI.
+Some media outlets used this paper to report on jobs becoming obsolete.
+Criticism of the paper suggesting that it had misrepresented typical workplace activities to augment AI's current performance.
+The historian Chris Campbell argued that the "report's methods, deliberately or otherwise, de-skill historians away from a job that requires high-level and deeply human analytical skills to one that is tasked solely with the retention and provision of knowledge.
+Under that flawed rubric, it is little wonder that historians have a high AI applicability score."

 Bias

 Algorithms trained on past decisions may mimic undesirable human biases, for example, past discriminatory hiring and firing practices.
 Information asymmetry between management and workers may lead to stress, if workers do not have access to the data or algorithms that are the basis for decision-making.

 In addition to building a model with inadvertently discriminatory features, intentional discrimination may occur through designing metrics that covertly result in discrimination through correlated variables in a non-obvious way.

 In complex human‐machine interactions, some approaches to accident analysis may be biased to safeguard a technological system and its developers by assigning blame to the individual human operator instead.

 Physical

 Automated guided vehicles are examples of cobots currently in common use.
 Use of AI to operate these robots may affect the risk of physical hazards such as the robot or its moving parts colliding with workers.

 Physical hazards in the form of human–robot collisions may arise from robots using AI, especially collaborative robots (cobots).
 Cobots are intended to operate in close proximity to humans, which makes impossible the common hazard control of isolating the robot using fences or other barriers, which is widely used for traditional industrial robots.
 Automated guided vehicles are a type of cobot that as of 2019 are in common use, often as forklifts or pallet jacks in warehouses or factories.
 For cobots, sensor malfunctions or unexpected work environment conditions can lead to unpredictable robot behavior and thus to human–robot collisions.

 Self-driving cars are another example of AI-enabled robots.
 In addition, the ergonomics of control interfaces and human–machine interactions may give rise to hazards.